 Cooked orzo can be frozen, but it can become a little softer after thawing.
 If freezing, store it separately from the creamy basil pesto sauce and fresh ingredients to maintain the best texture.
 To use, thaw in the fridge and refresh with a bit of lemon juice or olive oil before serving.

-Other cold salad recipes
+Other salad meal prep recipes

 Or, you can have a browse through my Salad Recipes for more delicious eats.